jeertmans/jeertmans.github.io/_posts/2024-03-18-eucap-presentation.md

 <!--more-->

-At EuCAP 2024, I will present our work
+At EuCAP 2024, I presented our work
 *Fully Differentiable Ray Tracing via Discontinuity Smoothing for Radio Network Optimization*
 {% cite Eert2403:Fully %}.
 In this paper,